MENU

 Infrastructure Funding

-The Chamber calls for support from the governor, Legislature, and Highway Commission to prioritize and fund Riverside Road (Route A/C) improvements including modifications of the intersection configuration at Riverside Terrace, addition of safety improvement for area employers and vendor traffic, and consideration of road widening and bridge replacement over U.S. Highway 36 on Riverside.
+The Chamber calls for continued support to prioritize Riverside Road (Route A/C) improvements including modifications of the intersection configuration at Riverside Terrace, addition of safety improvement for area employers and vendor traffic, and road widening and bridge replacement over U.S. Highway 36 on Riverside.
 The Chamber also calls for support to prioritize and fund U.S. Highway 36, which has been affected by Interstate 70 construction and increased traffic.

 Local Officials